-For customers with a permanent DirtMate BaseStation installed on their site, you now have the option to use it as a GNSS correction source for your drone and AeroPoint surveys.
-This provides a high-quality, on-site alternative to the Propeller Corrections Network (PCN) and manual Known Point (KP) methods.
+For sites with a permanent DirtMate BaseStation, you can now use it as your GNSS correction source for drone and AeroPoint surveys.
+This offers a high-quality, on-site alternative to the Propeller Corrections Network (PCN) or manual Known Point (KP) methods, helping you improve accuracy and speed up turnaround times.

 This new workflow helps improve survey accuracy and can reduce turnaround times by using a dedicated base station that is already set up and collecting data on your site.